spencerolson/group_split/README.md

 # group_split
-an application to split household expenses
+an application for splitting household expenses